• Skip to primary navigation

 We’ve done lots of posts on rub recipes, such as our 10 Best Beef Rubs and a DIY rub recipe.
 We love them all.

-Just to wet your appetite, here are three very simple rubs to try:
+Just to wet your appetite, here are three simple rubs to choose from the next time you’re cooking steak:

 Do you want to learn more about beef?
-Here are a few other beef posts and recipes you may like.
-Plus, we have an entire ebook about beef that goes through purchasing and preparing beef from a farmers perspective.
+Join our weekly e-newsletter where we share farm happenings, recipes and beef availability.
+Sign-up and get a cheat sheet with 9-must-ask questions before buying beef directly from a farmer.
+Or, we have an entire ebook about beef that goes through purchasing and preparing beef from a cattle farmer’s perspective.

 We participate in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 See our disclosure policy for more details.